Development guide¶

 The output of the above command will show the coverage percentage of each file, as well as the line numbers of any lines missing test coverage.

-To obtain coverage, the pytest-cov
+To obtain coverage, the pytest-cov plugin is needed.

 The coverage of a specific file can also be checked by generating a report: